Post Summary: Denali Road Lottery

 What to do if you have multiple permits for the same day?

 On the off chance, you get multiple permits for the same day, head over to Anchorage Craiglist.
 There is a healthy number of people looking to trade permits for different days.
-Keep in mind, per the rules of the permit, you are not allowed to sell the permit and people to troll craigslist and report people who are sell permits.
-But feel free to give your permit to someone if you can’t use it.
+Keep in mind, per the rules of the permit, you are not allowed to sell the permit and people to troll craigslist and report people who are selling permits.
+Please give any permit you can’t use to someone else.
+These are special permits and need to be used.

 You can start picking up your permit the week before the lottery during the visitor centers regular business hours (9 a.m – 5 p.m.).
 On the second Thursday after Labor Day, the visitor center will be open until 7 p.m. each day during the lottery to allow for permit pick-up.